 The full report can be found in the link below.

 Questions can be directed to Ship Finance Management AS:

 Harald Gurvin, Chief Financial Officer: +47 23114009

 Ole B. Hjertaker, Chief Executive Officer: +47 23114011

 About Ship Finance

 Ship Finance is a major ship owning company listed on the New York Stock Exchange (NYSE: SFL).
-Including newbuildings and adjusted for the sale of assets, the Company will have a fleet of 70 vessels, including 19 crude oil tankers (VLCC and Suezmax), two chemical tankers, 14 drybulk carriers, 24 container vessels (including four newbuildings), two car carriers, six offshore supply vessels, two jack-up drilling rigs, two ultra-deepwater semi-submersible drilling rigs and one ultra-deepwater drillship.
+Including newbuildings and adjusted for the sale of assets, the Company will have a fleet of 64 vessels, including 19 crude oil tankers (VLCC and Suezmax), two chemical tankers, 14 dry bulk carriers, 17 container vessels, two car carriers, six offshore supply vessels, two jack-up drilling rigs and two ultra-deepwater semi-submersible drilling rigs.
 The fleet is one of the largest in the world and most of the vessels are employed on long-term charters.
 More information can be found on the Company's website: www.shipfinance.org

 Cautionary Statement Regarding Forward Looking Statements